Qubit Geodesics on the Bloch Sphere from Optimal-Speed Hamiltonian Evolutions: Alternative consistency checks of the geodesicity of a curve

+\emph{Remarks on the geometric phase}.
 In June of 1983, considering an adiabatic (i.e., slow varying parameters) and cyclic quantum evolution of a quantum state $\left\vert \psi\left( t\right) \right\rangle $ as an eigenstate of the Hamiltonian \textrm{H}$\left( t\right) $ of the system in a time interval $T$, Michael Berry discovered that the quantum state gains a geometrical phase factor in addition to the usual dynamical phase factor \cite{berry84}.
 The original state $\left\vert \psi\left( 0\right) \right\rangle $\ returns to itself up to a phase factor,

 The total phase $\phi_{\mathrm{tot}}\left( T\right) $ in Eq. (\ref{giro}) is the sum of the dynamical phase $\phi_{\mathrm{dynamical}}\left( T\right) $ and the geometric phase $\phi_{\mathrm{geometric}}\left( T\right) $,